onwardlyfaring/site/content/creating/index.md

 title: creating
 ---

-a space for projects, finished and in progress
+## projects, finished and in progress

  - on growing up: projects from college
     - [exploring the neighborhood](/exploring-the-neighborhood): a senior year essay. written for a literature class on nature writing that became the central activity of my life when the pandemic hit; about annie dillard and the town i grew up in and birds and what it means to be human.